How to keep your pet safe in an emergency

 Some vet clinics may offer remote consultations via phone or video call.
 There are also services available like VetChat where you can speak to a vet over the phone or your laptop 24/7 for a small fee.

 What to do if you need to leave your pet behind

 “When an adverse situation or weather is approaching it’s wise to evacuate pets early as a precaution.
 Some pets may attempt to escape or even cause harm to themselves through stress, particularly in storms or other extreme events.
-So, by taking your pet to a safe location ahead of time can help ensure their safety and welfare,” Dr Dani said.
+So, taking your pet to a safe location ahead of time can help ensure their safety and welfare,” says Dr Dani.